-Term Definition Minister The Commonwealth Minister for Industry, Energy and Emissions Reduction.
+Term Definition National Manufacturing Priorities The National Manufacturing Priorities are: resources technology and critical minerals processing food and beverage manufacturing medical products recycling and clean energy defence space.
+Minister The Commonwealth Minister for Industry, Energy and Emissions Reduction.
 Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
 Program Delegate An AusIndustry general manager within the department with responsibility for the program.
-Program funding or Program funds The funding made available by the Commonwealth for the program.
-Project A project described in an application for grant funding under the program.
+Program funding or Program funds Project The funding made available by the Commonwealth for the program.
+A project described in an application for grant funding under · the program.
 Road maps Co-designed plans developed by industry-led expert teams that identify the roadblocks to growth and actions to overcome them for each of the National Manufacturing Priorities.
-Supply Chain The movement of a product from production through to the final end user (customer) via a network of individual businesses that each perform a particular stage in the process Trading corporations An entity incorporated in Australia, including start-ups and a trading corporation, where your trading activities: form a sufficiently significant proportion of the corporation's overall activities as to merit it being described as a trading corporation; or are a substantial and not merely peripheral activity of the corporation.
+Supply chain The movement of a product from production through to the final end user (customer) via a network of individual businesses that each perform a particular stage in the process Technology Readiness Level A globally accepted benchmarking tool for tracking progress and supporting development of a specific technology through the early stages of the technology development chain, from blue sky research (TRL1) to actual system demonstration over the full range of expected conditions (TRL9).

+Term Definition Trading corporations An entity incorporated in Australia, including start-ups and a trading corporation, where your trading activities: form a sufficiently significant proportion of the corporation's overall activities as to merit it being described as a trading corporation; or are a substantial and not merely peripheral activity of the corporation.
 For clarity, there is no minimum threshold for an entity's annual turnover or operating expenditure.